Alexwcjung/2026-highschool/lessonplan.md

 ## 🚀 12.
 How the App Supports Adaptive Learning

 The app supports adaptive learning because students can focus on different activities and words depending on their needs.
-Students who are more comfortable with English can move quickly through listening, reading, and speaking tasks.
+Students who are more comfortable with English can move quickly through listening, reading, vocabulary, and speaking tasks.
 Students who need more support can listen again, check meanings, review key expressions, and retry difficult words.

 In the reading section, students can work with short and familiar passages.
 This makes reading less burdensome for low-proficiency learners.
 Activities such as comprehension questions, sentence ordering, lie-finding, and short writing help students understand the passage step by step.

-The speech recognition-based speaking quiz gives each student individual feedback.
-Students can retry words at their own pace without waiting for the teacher.
-The teacher then uses students’ difficulties to give targeted feedback.
+In the Daily English 400 section, students learn vocabulary through listening, word cards, meaning checking, and speaking practice.
+The speech recognition-based speaking quiz supports active word practice by encouraging students to say the words aloud and retry them when necessary.

 In this way, the app supports self-paced, individualized, and teacher-guided learning.
-It also connects listening, reading, vocabulary, and speaking practice in one lesson.
+It also connects listening, reading, vocabulary learning, and speaking practice in one lesson.

 ---

 ## 🧩 13.
 Overall Lesson Flow Summary

 The lesson begins with a short world map quiz to activate students’ interest.
 Then, students listen to a pop song and learn useful expressions from the lyrics.
 After that, they move to a short reading activity, such as a passage about Ronaldo or another familiar topic.
 Students check their understanding through simple reading tasks.
-Finally, they practice school-life vocabulary using word cards and complete a speaking quiz with speech recognition.
+Finally, they learn and practice school-life vocabulary using word cards, listening support, and speech recognition-based speaking practice.

-This sequence helps students move from interest-based input to supported reading and then to active speaking practice.
+This sequence helps students move from interest-based input to supported reading and then to vocabulary learning and active speaking practice.